vezmaxwell/TheWhalebase/README.md

 **Day 4**

-I began front end using react, diving into connecting the secure route and authentication.
+I began front end using React, diving into connecting the secure route and authentication.
 I made a simple homepage and navbar component and then focused on allowing a user to sign up and login, creating forms for the both of these.
 I also added in error messages by saving a trigger as a use state, to pop up if the user had input some incorrect information.

     const [ errors, setErrors ] =  useState({
 	    password: { message: '' }